Jamie Pedersen: Political positions

 Pedersen has been a supporter of increased firearms regulation in Washington.
 In 2013, he introduced legislation that would require private gun dealers to request a background check from a local law-enforcement agency.

 In the legislature, Pedersen has been a key proponent for the replacement of the Evergreen Point floating bridge and has introduced legislation to block the state's department of transportation from capping spending on the project.

 In 2012, Pedersen publicly endorsed both Washington Initiative 502 and Washington Referendum 74, which legalized the retail sale of marijuana and same-sex marriage, respectively.

 In January 2020, Pedersen introduced a bill to mandate local school districts create individualized learning programs for students who are selected to participate in gifted programs before those programs are terminated.

+Pedersen was the primary sponsor of Senate Bill 6346, establishing an income tax on earnings above $1 million per year, which passed the state Senate in February 2026.

 Personal life

 Pedersen is openly gay and is one of several LGBT members of the Washington State Legislature, alongside Sen. Marko Liias (D–Mukilteo) and Reps.
-Jim Moeller (D–Vancouver), Nicole Macri (D–Seattle), Christine Kilduff (D–University Place), Joan McBride (D–Kirkland), Laurie Jinkins (D–Tacoma) and Skyler Rude (R-Walla Walla).
+Nicole Macri (D–Seattle), Laurie Jinkins (D–Tacoma) and Skyler Rude (R-Walla Walla).

 Pedersen is married to Eric Cochran Pedersen, a high school assistant principal whom he met in 2004 while attending Seattle's Central Lutheran Church.
 Pedersen and his husband have four sons: Trygve Cochran Pedersen, and a set of triplets — Leif, Anders, and Erik (born 2009).
 The children were all given traditional Norwegian names by Pedersen, who has Norwegian descent.